Warlord Era: Origins

-Warlord political system

 Yuan Shikai cut back on many government institutions in the beginning of 1914 by suspending parliament, followed by the provincial assemblies.
 His cabinet soon resigned, effectively making Yuan dictator of China.
 After Yuan Shikai curtailed many basic freedoms, the country quickly spiraled into chaos and entered a period of warlordism.
 "Warlordism did not substitute military force for the other elements of government; it merely balanced them differently.
 This shift in balance came partly from the disintegration of the sanctions and values of China's traditional civil government."
-In other words, during the warlord era, there was a characteristic shift from a state-dominated civil bureaucracy held by a central authority to a military-dominated culture held by many groups, with power shifting from warlord to warlord.
-A notable theme of warlordism is identified by C. Martin Wilbur.
-"He pointed out that a great majority of regional militarists were 'static', that is to say that their principal aim was to secure and maintain control of a particular tract of territory."
+During this period, there was a general shift from a state-dominated civil bureaucracy held by a central authority to a military-dominated culture held by many groups, with power shifting from warlord to warlord.
+A theme identified by C. Martin Wilbur was "that a great majority of regional militarists were 'static', that is to say that their principal aim was to secure and maintain control of a particular tract of territory."

 Warlords, in the words of American political scientist Lucian Pye, were "instinctively suspicious, quick to suspect that their interests might be threatened, hard-headed, devoted to the short run and impervious to idealistic abstractions".
-These Chinese warlords usually came from strict military background, and were brutal in their treatment toward both their soldiers and the general population.
-In 1921, the North China Daily News reported that in the Shaanxi province, robbery and violent crimes were prevalent and frightened the farmers.
+Warlords usually came from strict military background, and were brutal in their treatment toward both their soldiers and the general population.
+In 1921, the North China Daily News reported that in Shaanxi, robbery and violent crimes were prevalent and frightened the farmers.
 Wu Peifu of the Zhili clique was known for suppressing strikes by railroad workers by terrorizing them with execution.
-A British diplomat in Sichuan province witnessed two mutineers being publicly hacked to death with their hearts and livers hung out; another two being publicly burned to death; while others had slits cut into their bodies into which were inserted burning candles before they were hacked to pieces.
+A British diplomat in Sichuan witnessed two mutineers being publicly hacked to death with their hearts and livers hung out; another two being publicly burned to death; while others had slits cut into their bodies into which were inserted burning candles before they were hacked to pieces.